 4. development of the LHA's Annual Plan in accordance with 760 CMR 4.16: LHA Annual Plans.

 (b) Notice and Comments.
-Unless other applicable notice requirements are specified elsewhere in DHCD regulations, notice to residents under 760 CMR 6.09(4) shall be sufficient if given at least seven calendar days before the event and posted on the LHA's website, in prominent locations in development lobbies or community centers or rooms, and in the LHA's office(s).
+Unless other applicable notice requirements are specified elsewhere in EOHLC regulations, notice to Residents under 760 CMR 6.09(4) shall be sufficient if given at least seven calendar days before the event and posted on the LHA's website, in prominent locations in Development lobbies or community centers or rooms, and in the LHA's office(s).
 More notice, including notices delivered by mail, flyers or email, is encouraged.
-The LHA's notices shall inform residents of the items upon which their comments are sought, how to obtain documents that provide details about those items, and how resident comments will be accepted by the LHA.
-Notice of meetings to accept oral comments from residents will specify the time, date and location of the meetings.
+The LHA's notices shall inform Residents of the items upon which their comments are sought, how to obtain documents that provide details about those items, and how Resident comments will be accepted by the LHA.
+Notice of meetings to accept oral comments from Residents will specify the time, date and location of the meetings.

 (c) LHA Board Meetings.
 Residents shall be given notice of all meetings of the LHA Board or substantially equivalent LHA bodies at the same time as notice is required to be given by 760 CMR 6.09(3)(o) and in the manner described in 760 CMR 6.09(4)(b).
-The agenda for every meeting of the LHA shall provide a reasonable opportunity for residents to be heard on agenda items so long as the agenda items directly bear on common rights, duties or interests of tenants and/or household members and not on grievable matters regarding individual tenants.
-Matters concerning individual tenants must follow the LHA's Grievance Procedure established pursuant to 760 CMR 6.08.
+The agenda for every meeting of the LHA shall provide a reasonable opportunity for Residents to be heard on agenda items so long as the agenda items directly bear on common rights, duties or interests of Tenants and/or Household Members and not on grievable matters regarding individual Tenants.
+Matters concerning individual Tenants must follow the LHA's Grievance Procedure established pursuant to 760 CMR 6.08.

 (d) Resident Preference in Hiring.
-The LHA shall give notice to residents and to all LTOs whenever a job at the LHA not covered by an applicable internal promotion policy becomes available to outside candidates.
-All such jobs shall also be posted in the LHA's central office, on the LHA's website, and in each development's community space.
-The fact that a job candidate is a resident is a factor to be considered by the LHA in the candidate's favor.
-In the event that two or more candidates are otherwise equally qualified but one is a tenant or household member, that fact shall entitle the candidate to be considered more qualified than any otherwise equally qualified candidate who is not a tenant or a household member.
+The LHA shall give notice to Residents and to all LTOs whenever a job at the LHA not covered by an applicable internal promotion policy becomes available to outside candidates.
+All such jobs shall also be posted in the LHA's central office, on the LHA's website, and in each Development's community space.
+The fact that a job candidate is a Resident is a factor to be considered by the LHA in the candidate's favor.
+In the event that two or more candidates are otherwise equally qualified but one is a Tenant or Household Member, that fact shall entitle the candidate to be considered more qualified than any otherwise equally qualified candidate who is not a Tenant or a Household Member.
 This preference shall not apply if the effect of applying the preference would be to exacerbate a significant underrepresentation of minorities in the LHA's workforce.

 (e) Resident Participation Where There Is No LTO.
-The LHA shall allow resident participation consistent with good business practices on matters directly affecting residents where there is no LTO.
-Such resident participation shall include, but not be limited to, reasonable participation of residents in modernization projects similar to that afforded LTOs in 760 CMR 6.09(3)(a).
-To fulfill its obligations under this section, LHAs shall solicit volunteers to serve as representatives from among interested residents including members of Resident Associations that are not LTOs.
+The LHA shall allow Resident participation consistent with good business practices on matters directly affecting Residents where there is no LTO.
+Such Resident participation shall include, but not be limited to, reasonable participation of Residents in modernization projects similar to that afforded LTOs in 760 CMR 6.09(3)(a).
+To fulfill its obligations under this section, LHAs shall solicit volunteers to serve as representatives from among interested Residents including members of Resident Associations that are not LTOs.

-(f) Approval by the Department.
-Promptly after the Board's vote on a rule or policy, a request for waiver, an Annual Plan, a Capital Improvement Plan, or a budget request, for which approval by the Department is necessary, residents may communicate an objection or concern to the Department in writing, with a copy to the LHA, and the Department shall consider such objection or concern in determining its action on the matter.
+(f) Approval by EOHLC.
+Promptly after the Board's vote on a rule or policy, a request for waiver, an Annual Plan, a Capital Improvement Plan, or a budget request, for which approval by EOHLC is necessary, Residents may communicate an objection or concern to EOHLC in writing, with a copy to the LHA, and EOHLC shall consider such objection or concern in determining its action on the matter.

 6.10: Waiver Provision